msobanjo/courseware/topics/aws/modules/elastic-beanstalk-introduction/README.md

 More information for the commands that can be used for Elastic Beanstalk can be found [here](https://docs.aws.amazon.com/cli/latest/reference/elasticbeanstalk/create-application.html).

 ## Applications
-An application is the highest level of configurtation for EB.
+An application is the highest level of configuration for EB.
 You may have more than one application in EB if you would like to.
 ### Create
-You will need to have a name for your application that isn't the same as any another applications in your EB, you may also provide a description for you application.
+You will need to have a name for your application that isn't the same as any other applications in your EB, you may also provide a description for you application.

 ```bash
 # aws elasticbeanstalk create-application --application-name [APPLICATION_NAME] --description "[DESCRIPTION]"